eduvpn/documentation/PROFILE_CONFIG.md

 By default, `listen` is `::` which is a special address that allows OpenVPN to receive connections both on IPv4 and IPv6.
-If you manually set `listen`, it will only listen on the specified address and family, i.e. IPv4 or IPv6.
+If you manually set `listen`, it will only listen on the specified address, which will be either IPv4 or IPv6, but not both.

 By default 2 OpenVPN processes will be started, one listening on `udp/1194` and one on `tcp/1194`.
 You can modify these ports and protocols as you see fit, but